- Ph.D., University of Iowa, Management & Organizations

 - B.A., Indiana University - Bloomington, Psychology & English

 Bethany Cockburn earned her Ph.D. from the University of Iowa (2018).
 Her expertise and interests relate to workplace stress, work-related identities in the changing work world, and how being on a team affects individual and team outcomes.
-Her research has been published in journals such as Personnel Psychology and the Journal of Management Studies.
+Specifically, she has studied the impact of stress on physical and mental health and mortality; the effect of retiring and returning to work on one’s identity; and how team membership affects helping behaviors, deviant behaviors, and performance.
+Her research has been published in journals such as Journal of Applied Psychology, Personnel Psychology, and Journal of Management Studies.
+Bethany has taught classes such as Managerial Negotiations, Strategic Human Resources, and Leadership and Personal Development.

 - Managerial Negotiations